Rachel Caroline Eaton

-Rachel Caroline Eaton (born July 7, 1869, near Flint Creek, Cherokee Nation) was believed to be the first Oklahoma Indian woman to be awarded a Ph.D.
+Rachel Caroline Eaton (born July 7, 1869, near Flint Creek, Cherokee Nation) was believed to be the first Native American woman from Oklahoma to be awarded a Ph.D.

 Background

 Rachel's father, George Washington Eaton, and her mother, Nancy Elizabeth Wared Williams, were married May 17, 1868.
 George was a Civil War Veteran, born in the Republic of Texas.
 Nancy was part Cherokee, and Nancy's mother walked on the Trail of Tears.
 Rachel had three siblings: James Calvin, Martha Pauline, and John Merrit Eaton.
 James Calvin was a farmer near Oolagah, Oklahoma.
 Martha Pauline married James Morning York, who was elected Assessor of Rogers County in 1918.

 Education

 Rachel Eaton attended tribal schools and Cherokee Female Seminary in Tahlequah, Oklahoma.
 She graduated Seminary in 1887, but during her senior year the building burned down.
 For college, Rachel attended Drury College in Springfield, Missouri, then went on to the University of Chicago, where she got her Ph.D.
 Her dissertation, John Ross and The Cherokee Indians, was published in 1921, as a Cherokee history book.